Digital Marketing Agency | SEO, Paid Social & PPC

 Share This Post

-Gary Illyes from Google recently released a new video titled “How Search Works,” offering an insider’s view of how search queries get interpreted and ranked.
-In his presentation, Gary outlines the ranking process crucial for every SEO professional to grasp.
+Recently, Gary Illyes of Google published another video entitled “How Search Works,” and it’s an inside look into how search queries get interpreted and ranked.
+This presentation by Gary outlines the ranking process that each SEO professional needs to understand.

-Later in the video, he explores deeper into the concept of relevance, highlighting its user-centric nature, distinct from mere semantic relevance.
-User relevance integrates personalization factors such as previous searches, topicality, and geolocation.
-Here, “topicality” refers to a query’s relevance to current trends and interests.
+Later in this video, he continues to explore the concept of relevance makes something relevant to a user is fundamentally different from pure semantic relevance.
+User relevance involves personalization on a lot of different levels, such as past searches, topicality, and geolocation.
+In this context, “topicality” would refer to relevancy to current trends and interests.

-While many SEOs focus on semantic word meanings, Gary emphasizes the importance of considering relevance from the user’s perspective, which consists of a myriad of elements.
+While many SEOs focus their target on semantic word meanings, Gary emphasizes considering relevance from the user’s perspective and says it is made up of many elements.

 Google on How It Processes Queries and Content Ranking

-Gary also notes that certain phrases need the inclusion of stop words for clarity.
-For instance, he uses the example of “Statue Of Liberty,” where the word “of” is crucial for understanding the meaning.
+Gary also points out that many phrases depend on stop words to make sense.
+This, he thinks, can be well understood by citing the example of “Statue Of Liberty” where the word “of” is required for clarity and meaning.

 The Query Expansion